Param-Harrison/ebook-writer/books/ai-simulation.md

 6. **The 'Director' last:** Add state management and caching.
 This makes the system production-ready and efficient.

-**Timeline:** Approximately 12-14 weeks for the core, plus 2 weeks for utilities.

 -----

 ## Chapter 4: Building Our First Products (The Use Cases)